tigerfarm/tigtaskrouterworker/README.md

 # TaskRouter Worker Status Application Version 3.2

-This application is used by TaskRouter Workers to make their TaskRouter status and accept reservations.
+This application is used by TaskRouter Workers to manage their TaskRouter status and accept reservations.

 Requirements: